 Reporting periods must be contiguous; there must be no time gaps in reporting during the crediting period of a project once the initial reporting period has commenced.
 For periods where no adipic acid is being produced, all requisite data must still be recorded, and full datasets made available to verifiers upon request.

 A verification cycle is the length of time which GHG emission reductions from project activities are verified.
 To meet the reporting period verification deadline, the project developer must have the required verification documentation (see Section 7.1) submitted within 12 months of the end of each reporting period.
-Two reporting periods may be verified in once cycle, for a maximum of 24 months of project data.
+Two reporting periods may be verified in one cycle, for a maximum of 24 months of project data.

 Verification Guidance